 8. Guessing Game

 Easy and to the point.
-Fill a jar with an assortment of objects…I used clothespins, but you can use most anything.
-Have guests write their guess for how many objects are in the jar and throw it in a bowl.
-Draw a winner.
+Fill a jar with an assortment of small baby-related objects.
+(I used clothespins, but you can use most anything.)
+Then have guests submit their best guesses for how many things are in the jar and throw it in a bowl.
+At the party’s end, draw a winner by reading off everyone’s guesses and announcing whose number was the closest.
 Everyone likes prizes that require minimal effort.

 (via A Beautiful Mess)